 We may have Edinburgh Alumni contacts who can give you some useful advice about getting into this type of work.
 Access Connect.ed via the Careers tab in your MyEd portal to search for contacts by employer, job title, location and school (UG and PG).

 HM Revenue & Customs (HMRC) - government department with responsibility for collecting and administering direct and indirect taxes, and paying and administering certain state benefits, as well as enforcing and administering border and frontier protection.
-Details of the Graduate Development programme and the HMRC Internship programme, as well as other vacancies, may also be found on the website.
+Details of the Graduate Programme (Tax Professional) and the HMRC Internship Programme can also be found on the website.

 World Customs Organisation (WCO) - an independent, intergovernmental body whose mission is to enhance the effectiveness and efficiency of Customs administrations of its 179 Member Governments.
 Useful for background reading and with its links to overseas governments' customs organisations.